-It's more than recycling -It's fun!
+It's more than recycling -

 East Point City worked with Saatchi & Saatchi Hong Kong to create an "Instant Newspaper Recycler" during Chinese New Year in 2014.
 Customers turned their old newspapers into beautiful and stylish wrapping paper in just 30 seconds using the recycler's silkscreen printing technique.